ivynya/table/readme.md

 Package table provides a convenient way to generate tabular output of any data, primarily useful for CLI tools.

+> [!NOTE]
+> This is a fork of [rodaine/table](https://github.com/rodaine/table).
+It adds the ability to specify a custom formatter for any column, not just the first one.
+Use `.WithColumnFormatter(i int, f Formatter)` where `i` is less than the number of headers in the created table.

 ## Features

 - Accepts all data types (`string`, `int`, `interface{}`, everything!) and will use the `String() string` method of a type if available.